carpenn/haute/docs/getting-started/environment.md

 ---

-## 2. Python

-**Python** is the language Haute and your pricing pipeline are written in.
-You need version 3.11 or newer.

-- **Download it** from [python.org/downloads](https://www.python.org/downloads/) and run the installer
-- **Tick "Add Python to PATH"** during installation
-- To check it worked, open the VS Code terminal (++ctrl+grave++) and type `python --version`

----

-## 3. uv
+## 2. uv

 **uv** is a fast Python package manager.
-It handles virtual environments and dependencies for you.
+It handles Python installation, virtual environments, and dependencies for you - so you don't need to install Python separately.

-- Open the VS Code terminal and run: `powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex"`
+- Open the VS Code terminal (Ctrl + Shift + ') and run: `powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex"`
-- To check it worked, type `uv --version`
+- To check it worked, close and reopen the terminal, then type `uv --version`

+uv will automatically download and manage the right version of Python when you create your Haute project.

 See [uv installation docs](https://docs.astral.sh/uv/getting-started/installation/) if you run into trouble.